 %20Lau%20Ah%20Tee%208.jpg)

 The pork ribs, which I tried another day, was not bad either, it was just slightly tougher than the meat.
-Fresh and well cooked, it is pretty tender too.
+Fresh and well cooked, it was pretty tender too.

 %20Lau%20Ah%20Tee%2019.jpg)